meliasson/emacs-config/README.md

 # Emacs config

-My Emacs config.
-Trying to stick to defaults.
+An attempt at bending Emacs to my will.
+Without doing too much bending...

 ## Installation